sahilpatel14/StylingAndroidAnimations/README.md

 # What's in it?

-Contains working example of vectors and how to animate groups inside vectors.
-We define two objectAnimators in res/animator directory called shrug and blink.
-Next we define <animated-vector> which defines different animations for various groups inside our main drawable.
+Contains example about how to use pathTrimEnd property of path in a vector.
+This property gives a nice animation which draws the whole shape in a particular duration of time.

 # How it looks?